croaljack0/ClassDAmplifier/README.md

 ### Class-D Amplifier Project

-*Find the files and software for the hardware and software implementations of a class-D amplifier.*
+*The files and software for the hardware and software implementations of a class-D amplifier, available for download.*

 **Find our promotional video on YouTube:** https://www.youtube.com/